Atharva-Mehta/TicTacToe_with_reinforecment_learning-/README.md

 and discount factor of 0.5 and 0.96 showed the best results, however the data suggested even higher values of the discount factor might give even better results.
 In a Tic-Tac-Toe, it requires about 1 million games to reach a good result.

+See report file for results and code details